omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 RLP encoded transaction that is in-flight exiting

 #### inFlightTxPos (uint256)
-UTXO position of the in-flight exiting transaction, which is a position of 0 indexed output.
+Transaction position of in-flight exiting transaction.

 #### inFlightTxInclusionProof (bytes)
 Proof that in-flight exiting transaction is included in a Plasma block.